 The Masters of Arts program in AMCS is intended for students who wish to go into professional careers in Applied Mathematics, or wish to obtain sufficient background in Applied Mathematics to be a strong candidate for a doctoral program in Applied Mathematics, Mathematics, Statistics, Financial Mathematics etc. While an undergraduate degree in Mathematics, or Applied Mathematics is not required, applicants to the program should have taken sufficiently many advanced undergraduate mathematics courses so that their interest in and aptitude for mathematics can be assessed.
 Beyond Calculus, two semesters of Mathematical Analysis, a semester of Linear Algebra, a semseter of Probability, and a semester of Complex Analysis are strongly recommended.
-The masters degree is typically earned in 3 to 4 semesters, depending upon the student's background.
+The masters degree is typically earned in 4 semesters.

 The masters degree can also be earned by Penn Math Ph.D. students, on the way to their Ph.D.
 In addition, Penn Ph.D. students in allied fields of study can apply to enter the masters program in Applied Mathematics and Computational Science.
 Successfully completing the requirements for this program would allow them to earn both degrees simultaneously.